 If you’ve ever used the boil-and-bite or one-size-fits-all athletic mouthguards available at most sporting goods stores, you’ve probably noticed that they are not very comfortable.
 But that’s only part of the problem.
 Simply put, store-bought mouthguards do not work very well.

 In contrast, custom-made athletic mouthguards from trusted Longmont, CO dentist Dr. Wallin will fit comfortably and do an excellent job of protecting your teeth from injury.
 That’s because we take precise impressions of your mouth before making your custom mouthguard.
+Dr. Wallin is the perfect one to do this procedure since he had his Doctorate Degree in Dental Medicine at Midwestern University.

 Who Needs Athletic Mouthguards?